 - Fighting Fog: If you are constantly battling a buildup of fog in between the panes of glass then it is time to look into replacing your windows.
 New windows are engineered with Low-e coating and often filled with an inert gas, such as argon, that aid in energy efficiency and eliminate fogging.

 - Recognizing Rot: Damaged and decaying windows are certainly an eye sore, but more importantly a huge indicator that they need to be swapped out for new windows.
 Once rotting begins it is a very hard process to slow down.
 Opting to replace old windows with new vinyl windows will ease worries and put an end to costly maintenance.

 - Definitely Drafty: Is it drafty in here or is it just your windows?
 First, perform simple draft tests that can be found in our Ditch the Draft blog.
 Next, if you've found significant drafts then it's time to look into replacement windows.
 Drafts can drastically impact your home's energy efficiency and result in increased heating and cooling costs.

 - Considering Costs: Over time older windows become less and less efficient, meaning you are paying for heating and cooling technology that is likely escaping through your windows.
 Modern windows have been designed with this in mind!
 New windows embrace highly energy efficient technology and in the long term will pay off through reduce energy costs and increased home value.
 That's a win-win!

 When deciding whether to repair or replace it is important to weigh both the short and long term benefits.
-While replacing your windows may seem costly, they’re a long-term investment that result in energy savings and increased home comfort.
-At Beverley Hills Home Improvements we have financially flexible payment plans available and will work with you to meet your budgetary needs so that you and your home are comfortable every step of the way.
+While replacing your windows may seem costly, they're a long-term investment that result in energy savings and increased home comfort.
+At Beverley Hills Windows and Doors we have financially flexible payment plans available and will work with you to meet your budgetary needs so that you and your home are comfortable every step of the way.

 Call Beverley Hills today 1-800-263-4515 or stop by one of our showroom locations today!